03xyhrytsiv/bellbot/README.md

 # bellbot
-Viber Bot, which is used for cafes or restaurants with food delivery.
+Telegram Bot, which is used for cafes or restaurants with food delivery.